 Piquard conceded that on the demand side, investor interest is fickle but that there is one big collective player that has grown in prominence over the past few years – and that’s the global central banks.
 Last year, they purchased more than 600 tons of gold, which was the biggest single-year purchase since Bretton Woods collapsed in the 1970s.
 Previously, the central banks were selling gold but now the sand has shifted.

-“China, Russia and Turkey are buying gold and [US President Donald] has changed the global political system with his trade wars and rhetoric.
+“China, Russia, and Turkey are buying gold and [US President Donald] have changed the global political system with his trade wars and rhetoric.
 A lot of central banks have thought, ‘maybe I can’t hide in the US dollar, maybe I have to have a bit of gold just in case’.